 - To do this, keep the vodkas, banana, and pineapple juice from the recipe.
 Instead of ice cream and milk, add 1 cup of ice to the blender and blend until smooth.

-- If you want to add a little creaminess, pour in 1 ounce of Irish cream, Rumchata, or half and half (skip this ingredient if you're lactose intolerant).
+- If you want to add a little creaminess, pour in 1 ounce of Irish cream, Rumchata, or half and half (or a nondairy alternative).
 Add the cream ingredient while the blender is going by drizzling it through the center lid of your blender.
 Some of these options like to curdle and this little trick should prevent that.